qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 ..........

-The live tracking works for both USB and BT modes, by using GPSGate or even without it, just use the |radiobuttonon| :guilabel:`Autodetect` mode, or point the tool the right port.
+The live tracking works for both USB and BT modes, by using GPSGate or even without it, just use the |radioButtonOn| :guilabel:`Autodetect` mode, or point the tool the right port.